Scoring Systems Guide

 | Uncertain connection | 0 | No clear basis for the connection |

-Answer based on what you already know.
-No research is required.
+Answer based on what you already know; no new literature search is required at this stage.

 "How specific is the pathway to this Key Event?"